hupeky/kad.tech/README.md

+This was an ejected react app project.
+So it will need recreating to work with a fresh react-app env at some point

+in order to get this project to build. use NVM and use version 9.x of node to support the version of eslint that is in the system

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>